-3.2.3.
-Seasonal evolution of zonal wind at 10 hPa, $60^{\circ}N$ and $60^{\circ}S$.
-The 24-L ST-GCM has been coupled in an off-line mode, and will be coupled interactively, with a chemistry-transport model [Rozanov et al., 1999a, b] to simulate and understand the influence of interactive ozone photochemistry on greenhouse-gas-induced climate change, and the influence of greenhouse-gas-induced climate change on ozone, including the distribution of ultraviolet radiation at the Earth's surface.
-The transitions of stratospheric winds from easterly to westerly and from westerly to easterly, and the break down of the polar vortices are important for the transport of trace gases and chemical processes within the polar regions.
-The simulated and observed variations of monthly mean zonal-mean zonal wind at 10 hPa, averaged over the last 12 model years of the simulation and from 1979 through 1995 for the observation, are presented in Figure 15.
+(3) Seasonal evolution of zonal wind at 10 hPa, 60°N and 60°S

+The 24-layer ST-GCM has been coupled in an off-line mode, and will be coupled interactively, with a chemistry-transport model (Rozanov et al. 1999a,b) to simulate and understand the influence of interactive ozone photochemistry on greenhouse-gas-induced climate change, and the influence of greenhouse-gas-induced climate change on ozone, including the distribution of ultraviolet radiation at the earth's surface.
+The transitions of stratospheric winds from easterly to westerly and from westerly to easterly, and the breakdowns of the polar vortices are important for the transport of trace gases and chemical processes within the polar regions.
+The simulated and observed mean annual marches of monthly mean zonal-mean zonal wind at 10 hPa are presented in Fig. A-15.
 In the Northern Hemisphere the model simulates well the transitions from westerly to easterly in May and from easterly to westerly in September.
-However, the simulated westerly jet core is located at 30°N, which does not correspond to the observed position at 60°N. In the Southern Hemisphere the meridional extent, the strength, and seasonal variation of the polar vortex are well simulated.
+But the simulated westerly jet core is located at 30°N, which does not correspond to the observed position at 60°N. In the Southern Hemisphere the meridional extent, the strength and seasonal variation of the polar vortex are well simulated.
 The strongest vortex appears in August and September.
-One shortcoming is that the simulated southern polar vortex does not break down in DJF; however, further examination shows that it does break down in 5 out of the 12 simulated years (not shown).
+One shortcoming is that the simulated polar vortex does not break down at 60°S southward in DJF; however, further examination shows that it does break down in five out of the 12 simulated years (not shown).
 This indicates that the simulated southern polar stratospheric wind has a rather large interannual variability.
-It is also noticed from Figure 15 that the simulated north-south shift of the maximum easterly wind and its strength in the tropics are reasonably realistic.
+It is also noticed from Fig. A-15 that the simulated north-south shift of the maximum easterly wind and its strength in the tropics are rather realistic.

-To further explore the annual cycle and interannual variability of the polar stratospheric vortices in both hemispheres, we present in Figure 16 the simulated and observed mean annual march of monthly mean zonal-mean zonal wind at 60°S and 60°N, respectively.
+To further explore the annual cycle and interannual variability of the polar stratospheric vortices in both hemispheres, we present in Fig. A-16 the simulated and observed mean annual march of monthly mean zonal-mean zonal wind at 60°S and 60°N, respectively.
 The time axis runs from January to December at 60°S and from July to June at 60°N. At 60°S the simulated seasonal variation and strength of the zonal wind match the observed fairly well.
-In both the simulation and the observations the strongest westerly wind is established in the upper stratosphere in April and May and intensifies progressively at lower levels reaching its maximum near 10 hPa in August and September and further propagates downward to the lower stratosphere until November with a gradually weakening strength.
+In both the simulation and observation the strongest westerly wind is established in the upper stratosphere in April and May, intensifies progressively at lower levels and reaches its maximum near 10 hPa in August and September; and further propagates downward to the lower stratosphere until November with a gradually weakening strength.
 The simulated strong vortex in the upper stratosphere in August and September is in good agreement with the observations.
 The local maximum near 10 hPa matches the observed, though a little weaker.
-Most other current middle-atmosphere GCMs tend to largely overestimate the vortex here [e.g., Boville, 1995; Manzini and Bengtsson, 1996; Swinbank et al., 1998].
+Most other current middle-atmosphere GCMs tend to largely overestimate the vortex here (e.g., Boville 1995; Manzini and Bengtsson 1996; Swinbank et al. 1998).
 However, in the upper stratosphere the simulated westerly wind is established in February, one month earlier than observed, and breaks down in November, one month later than observed.
-It is also noticed that in the lower stratosphere in March and April, the simulated westerly wind is ~ 10 m s-1 larger than observed as a result of a colder-than-observed lower polar stratosphere.

-At 60°N the model simulates the polar vortex poorly.
+It is also noticed that in the lower stratosphere in March and April the simulated westerly wind is about 10 m/s larger than observed as a result of a colder-than-observed lower polar stratosphere.
+At 60°N, the model simulates the polar vortex poorly.
 The westerly wind decays too early in October and does not intensify and propagate further downward as does the observed.
-This deficiency is caused by the orographic GWD parameterization in the model as described in section 2.2.5.
+This deficiency is caused by the GWD parameterization in the model as described in previous sections.